Inbound students Study Abroad and Exchange at the University of Melbourne

 Note that this policy will cover you for one week before the first day of orientation to the end of one week after your final day of assessment per semester.
 If you are staying for two semesters with a break between the end of your first and the start of your second semester, this is travel outside the coverage period.
 Any travel outside coverage period is non-university travel and must be covered by other suitable insurance.

-This can be with the University's insurer, ACE Leisure Travel Insurance, or with any supplier that suits your needs.
+This can be with the University's insurer or with any supplier that suits your needs.

 How to participate